 Context-enhanced learning intuitively mirrors how humans learn: when solving problems, they refer to textbooks or demonstrations for guidance, yet they do not seek to memorize these resources per se.
-An analogous concept Learning using Privileged Information (or LUPI), has been well-studied in the context of kernel SVMs Vapnik & Vashist (2009) and classification models.
+An analogous concept Learning using Privileged Information (or LUPI), has been well-studied in the context of kernel SVMs (Vapnik & Vashist, 2009) and classification models.
 Our work adapts this concept for LLMs, and surfaces the following questions:

-Q1: Even though auto-regressive loss is computed on the same set of tokens, can context-enhanced learning be more powerful than usual auto-regressive learning with no additional in-context materials?
-If so, can we theoretically characterize and understand such improvement?
+Q1: Even though autoregressive loss is computed on the same set of tokens, can context-enhanced learning be significantly more powerful than usual auto-regressive learning that has no additional in-context materials?
+If so, can we theoretically characterize and understand the mechanism behind such improvement?

 Q2: Do models need a certain capability level to benefit from context-enhanced learning?
-This is a natural question, since leveraging in-context information (e.g., ICL) likely requires a minimum capability level or model size Brown et al. (2020); Wei et al. (2022).
+This is a natural question, since leveraging in-context information (e.g., ICL) likely requires a minimum capability level or model size (Brown et al., 2020; Wei et al., 2022).